singular-gpispace/framework/README.md

 For more information, see the webpage of the [Singular/GPI-Space Framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).

 With an [open source version of GPI-Space](https://github.com/cc-hpc-itwm/gpispace) now available, this repository is the ongoing effort to make our code publicly available, this being the second main version and part of the code.
-It contains basic infrastructure and, as an example, the code to test smoothness of algebraic varieties and convenient predefined workflows for wait all and wait first algorithmic structures.
+It contains basic infrastructure and, as an example, the code to test smoothness of algebraic varieties.
+Moreover, it contains convenient predefined workflows for wait all and wait first algorithmic structures.

 For details on the smoothness test, please refer to the papers [Towards Massively Parallel Computations in Algebraic Geometry](https://link.springer.com/article/10.1007/s10208-020-09464-x), Found.
 Comput.
 Math.
 (2020).